Terms and Conditions

 Students understand and agree that their registration and acceptance of these terms and conditions constitutes a contractual agreement with Cedarville University and the University provides educational services.
 By registering for classes, the student is creating a financial obligation in the form of an educational loan as defined by the US Bankruptcy Code at 11 U.S.C. §523(a)(8) and is deferring some or all of their payment obligations.
 Students (or someone on their behalf) are responsible for and promise to pay Cedarville University the principal, tuition, fees, interest charges, and any other charges that accrue and are added to their student account by the published or assigned due dates(s).
 Invoices are sent to an email of the student’s choosing 20 to 30 days before the start of a term or module.
 Due dates are posted on the Cashiers Office website.
 This payment obligation is binding whether or not electronic billing information is accessed.
 A paper bill may be requested for a $3 fee.

-Students may voluntarily charge books and supplies or any other education-related goods or services to their student account through the bookstore or any other office on campus.
+Students may voluntarily charge books and supplies or any other education-related goods or services to their student account through the Campus Store or any other office on campus.
 Students expressly authorize the University to add all charges to their student account and for those charges to be paid with financial aid, including federal Title IV financial aid.

 Students may contract with an organization or government agency, also known as a sponsor, to pay for all or part of their educational charges without reimbursement.
 Examples include ROTC or the Ohio College Credit Plus program.
 Students are required to